home-assistant/home-assistant.io/source/_integrations/coronavirus.markdown

 - Go to **Configuration** -> **Integrations**.
 - Click on the `+` in the bottom right corner to add a new integration.
-- Search and select the **Coronavirus** integration form the list.
+- Search and select the **Coronavirus** integration from the list.
 - Follow the instruction on screen to add the sensors.
-Either choose for adding world-wide sensors, or a specific set of sensors for your country.
+Either choose to add world-wide sensors, or a specific set of sensors for your country.

 If you want to track both world-wide and one or more countries at the same time,